 FAQs, errata, and beta rules found via: www.warhammer-community.com/faqs

-Army lists you lodge at registration and share with your opponents should be presented in an easy to read format (no more than 2 or 3 pages), including points for all relevant wargear and unit upgrades, including points costs.
+Army lists you lodge at registration and share with your opponents should be presented in an easy to read format (no more than 2 or 3 pages), including all relevant wargear and unit upgrades, including points costs.
 You will also need to include which Battlefield Role you have chosen to fill your Compulsory choices in the Arks of Omen detachment.

 NOTE: You'll also need to show the Power Levels shown for all your units - there's a mission or two where this will be used.